 Soaking the cabbage in ice-cold water for about an hour after chopping but before mixing with the dressing will add an extra level of crispness to this salad.
 Just make sure to drain very well.
 If you decide to skip this step, however, the cole slaw will still be delicious.
 Also, while I like to use a combination of Greek yogurt and mayonnaise, using all mayonnaise is certainly acceptable.

-- 1 small head cabbage (green or red)
+- 1 small head (about 2 pounds) cabbage–green, red or a mix

-- 3 ounces plain Greek yogurt (See note below.
-I use non-fat for this but 2% is perfect, too.)
+- 3 ounces plain Greek yogurt (I use non-fat but 2% works well, too.)

 - 3 ounces mayonnaise (You will have a total of 3/4 of a cup between the yogurt and the mayo.)